valentynkt/BackendGarden/content/notes/Event-driven Architecture Pattern.md

 > [!summary] **Related Patterns and Principles**
 >
 > - **[[Event Sourcing Architecture Pattern|Event Sourcing]]**: Captures all changes to an application state as a sequence of events, ensuring that state changes are traceable and replayable.
-> - **[[Message broker]]**: Centralized components that manage the routing of messages between producers and consumers, ensuring decoupled and scalable communication.
+> - **[[Message brokers]]**: Centralized components that manage the routing of messages between producers and consumers, ensuring decoupled and scalable communication.
 > - **[[Reactive Architecture]]**: Builds on event-driven principles to create systems that are responsive, resilient, and elastic.
 > - **[[Command Query Responsibility Segregation]] (CQRS)**: Separates read and write operations, often used alongside [[Event Sourcing Architecture Pattern|Event Sourcing]] to optimize performance and scalability.